Special notice for 2025 High School Graduates

 NC College Connect Public Landing Page

-3. After login in, students will see a complete list of institutions where they can claim their spot by completing a simplified application for each college or university.
+3. After logging in, students will see a complete list of institutions where they have been offered admission.
+They will have the option to complete a simple form to accept their admission for each college or university of their choice.

 Qualified Student Landing Page